zrekryu/y2mate/README.md

-# Y2Mate API Wrapper

-An unofficial Python API wrapper for Y2Mate.com, allowing you to interact with their services programmatically.
+An unofficial Python API wrapper for Y2Mate.com

 ## Features